Property Owners to Vote on Whether to Approve Fee Increase for Storm Water Management Program

 If approved, Storm Water Management Fee to increase an average of 62 cents a month

-On February 24, 2017, the City will mail ballots to Palo Alto property owners requesting that they vote on whether to continue the fee which funds the City's Storm Water Management Program.
+On February 24, 2017, the City mailed ballots to Palo Alto property owners requesting that they vote on whether to continue the fee which funds the City's Storm Water Management Program.
 If the Storm Water Management Fee is approved by a majority of Palo Alto property owners, then effective June 1, 2017, the Fee for a typical home would be approximately $13.65 per month, an increase of 62 cents per month.
 If the Fee is not approved by a majority of Palo Alto property owners, it will revert to its pre-2005 level of $4.25 per month on June 1, 2017.

 The Storm Water Management Program funds routine storm water system maintenance and operations that keep the infrastructure clean and at peak performance, and provides for storm water system improvements that prevent street flooding.
 The Program also provides litter reduction, creek pollution prevention programs, commercial and residential rebates, and flooding emergency-response services.